dblodorn/flatfiles/README.md

 # 📁 FlatFiles 📁
 Blank WP theme for API Connection.
 This is just for you to connect to the CMS and access your data via JSON!
-In fact all you really need are the functions.php file and the public/library/custom-post-type.php - so you can use custom post types.
-All the other stuff is just sugar if you want to play around and make a theme you can look at...
+In fact all you really need are the functions.php file and the public/library/custom-post-type.php / and whatever else creates enough for wordpress to recognize the theme as a [basic theme](https://github.com/MrMaz/Smallest-Wordpress-Theme-Ever). - so you can use custom post types.
+The other stuff is just extra fun if you want to play around and make a theme you can look at...

 See the API output on this page ⛓: [https://flatfiles.info/wp-json/wp/v2/posts/12](https://flatfiles.info/wp-json/wp/v2/posts/12)
 See the API consumed on this page ⛓: [https://dain.kim/archive/](https://dain.kim/archive/)